romainfrezier/Projet-AWI/README.md

 ## 📨 Purpose

-Creation of a web application to manage volunteers and games at the Montpellier Game Festival.
+Creation of a web and iOS application to manage volunteers and games at the Montpellier Game Festival.

 ## 🔑 Keywords